GCFI Student Travel Awards

 - Students must be GCFI members in good standing to be eligible for the awards.
 If you are not yet a member, please join at https://www.gcfi.org/become-a-member/

-- Must present an oral or a poster presentation at the GCFI conference and submit an abstract at the time of requesting the award.
+- Must present an oral or an e-poster presentation at the GCFI conference and submit an abstract at the time of requesting the award.

 - Students must submit a statement of financial need and an estimated cost of the entire travel.